Okefenokee Swamp: Access

 In addition, a 501(c)(3) non-profit, Okefenokee Swamp Park, provides the northernmost access into the Okefenokee Swamp near Waycross, Georgia.

 State Road 2 passes through the Florida portion between the Georgia cities of Council and Moniac.

 The graded Swamp Perimeter Road encircles Okefenokee National Wildlife Refuge.
 Gated and closed to public use, it provides access for fire management of the interface between the federal refuge and the surrounding industrial tree farms.

 Tourism

 Many visitors enter the Okefenokee National Wildlife Refuge each year.
 The swamp provides an important economic resource to southeast Georgia and northeast Florida.
 More than 600,000 visitors from as many as 46 countries travel to the Okefenokee refuge each year to enjoy its unmatched wilderness.
 This tourism supports over 750 local jobs and contributes over $64 million to local economies.

 Titanium mining operations

-A 50-year titanium mining operation by DuPont was set to begin in 1997, but protests and public–government opposition over possibly disastrous environmental effects from 1996 to 2000 forced the company to abandon the project in 2000 and retire their mineral rights forever.
+A 50-year titanium mining operation by DuPont was set to begin in 1997, but protests and public–government opposition over possibly disastrous environmental effects from 1996 to 2000 forced the company to abandon the project in 2000 and retire their mineral rights permanently.
 In 2003, DuPont donated the 16000 acre it had purchased for mining to The Conservation Fund, and in 2005, nearly 7000 acre of the donated land was transferred to Okefenokee National Wildlife Refuge.